 Unless requested by clients, only one attorney works on a given client case.
 Consequently, our clients are not “double billed” by having multiple attorneys, e.g., a junior and a senior attorney, work on one project.
 There is no layering of partners and associates.
 Clients interact directly with the senior attorney who does the actual preparation and prosecution work.
 This means there is no delay while waiting for partner review and approval of associate work.

 + Deep Experience in Serving Research Institutions

-C+L attorneys collectively have almost 60 years of experience representing academic and research institutions.
+C+L attorneys collectively have over 60 years of experience representing academic and research institutions.
 We understand that universities pursue patents for different reasons, and that not all cases require the same prosecution strategy or investment and so we offer different tiers of service for different situations.
 We can work with clients who prefer to defer costs to later stages of prosecution to optimize viability of yet-to-be-licensed cases.
 We can scale up the aggressiveness of our prosecution strategy when appropriate, and recognize that the best approach to a given portfolio can change over time.

 + In-House Experience

 Before entering private practice, Karen and Larry worked in the technology transfer offices of the University of Washington and the National Institutes of Health, respectively.
 Kelly, our technical specialist, worked in the University of Washington’s technology transfer office after earning her PhD.
 Our paralegal, Jane, was a patent prosecution specialist at the Office of Intellectual Property of the University of California, Los Angeles.
 Thus, we understand and can readily address IP issues specific to academia and research institutions.
 In addition to his extensive experience working with large aerospace companies, Brad worked in-house in the legal department of a large company.
 Having been in-house counsel and clients of IP firms ourselves before entering private practice, we understand, and avoid, the things that frustrate clients about working with outside counsel.